nevosial/learnode/concat-stream.md

 # concat-stream

 Writable stream that concatenates all the data from a stream and calls a callback with the result.
-Use this when you want to collect all the data from a stream into a single buffer.
+Use this when you want to collect all the data from a stream into a single buffer....

 [![Build Status](https://travis-ci.org/maxogden/concat-stream.svg?branch=master)](https://travis-ci.org/maxogden/concat-stream)